-Research has revealed that several other cancer types in both men and women are associated with HPV infections as well — cancers that affect the head and neck, the penis, the vulva and vagina, and the anus.
+Research has revealed that several other cancer types in both men and women have been associated with HPV infections as well — cancers that affect the head and neck, the penis, the vulva and vagina, and the anus.
 Combined, these different cancers affect about 42,000 people in the US every year (24,000 women and 18,000 men).

 The current HPV vaccine covers the nine strains most likely to cause cancer and genital warts.
 Several long-term studies have shown the HPV vaccine to be extremely effective in preventing infection with these strains of HPV.

 The HPV vaccine is very safe.
-Over the 13 years since the first HPV vaccine was introduced in 2006, we have given over 100 million doses, while monitoring for complications.
+Over the 13 years since the first HPV vaccine was introduced in 2006, we have given over 100 million doses while monitoring for complications.
 The HPV vaccine is as safe as any other vaccine we give, and it has a much lower complication rate than most of the antibiotics or other medications we prescribe.

 Some parents are concerned about reports of death, Guillain-Barré syndrome, or premature ovarian failure that they have heard or read about online.
-Because all of these events are known to have other causes and to happen to people who do not receive the HPV vaccine, it’s important to determine whether or not the reported cases had anything to do with the vaccine.
+Because all of these events are known to have other causes and happen to people who do not receive the HPV vaccine, it’s important to determine whether or not the reported cases had anything to do with the vaccine.

-Like other vaccines, the rate of serious complications from the HPV vaccine (like allergic reactions) is around 1 in a million — far less than the risk of dying from a preventable cancer.
+Like other vaccines, the rate of serious complications from the HPV vaccine (like allergic reactions) is around 1 in a million — far less than the risk of dying from preventable cancer.

 The HPV vaccine is part of the routine immunization schedule at 11-12 years of age, and it’s no less important than the other vaccines we give.
-While it can be given to anyone between 9 and 45 years of age, It is recommended at this age for a couple reasons.
+While it can be given to anyone between 9 and 45 years of age, It is recommended at this age for a couple of reasons.
 First, the immune system responds better at this age, meaning that two shots can provide the same protection that would require three shots for older adolescents or adults.
 Second, vaccines work by preventing infections, so the earlier we give the vaccine, the more people we are able to protect.
-And while we hope that a child will wait several years before becoming sexually active, we also know this isn’t true in every case — and that, tragically, some people become sexually active without their consent.
+And while we hope that a child will wait several years before becoming sexually active, we also know this isn’t true in every case — and that some people become sexually active without their consent.